Sunday, June 29, 2025

 Rebel Wilson and Anna Camp try to rekindle some "Pitch Perfect" onscreen chemistry magic in this colossal missed opportunity.

 The film is a frustrating exercise in mid.
 Ryan and Virginia's family are megarich, the terms "elite" and "elitist" are bandied about, but their privileged cluelessness at how the real world works falls flat.
 Sam and Betsy's deep friendship is glossed over in a strange opening credits montage, and the film makers must punch up a few onscreen credits to let everyone know who these people are.
 Dorff's Kurt is a bore, and despite the title, there is no winking acknowledgement to "Die Hard."
-I'm suspecting handing the comedy reins to action director Simon West (Con Air, Lara Croft: Tomb Raider, The Expendables 2) was a mistake.
+Handing the comedy reins to action director Simon West (Con Air, Lara Croft: Tomb Raider, The Expendables 2) was a mistake.
 Some of the fight scenes are nicely coordinated but the slapstick falls flat.
 Wilson can't nail down whether Sam is a tough-as-nails hired killer, or funny gal who backed herself into getting in harm's way.
 Every character is a type: Virginia is a weak schemer, Lydia is oversexed and sassy, Zoe is extremely pregnant and hates her meek husband Dave (Remy Ortiz), and Diane is the inappropriately foul-mouthed old lady.
 West's direction is listless as he seems afraid to question what is written on the page.
 His final airboat chase, previewed in the trailer (which pretty much gives away the entire film) is badly directed and edited with weak special effects and leaps in logic.
-The villains' process to move gold bars from the giant mansion to those airboats defy all laws of physics- another humorous opportunity wasted.
+The villains' process to move the twenty-seven pound gold bars from the giant mansion to those airboats defy all laws of physics- another humorous opportunity wasted (what if their foolproof plan wasn't foolproof?).
 Automatic weapons fire never hit their mark, and large baking pans are impervious to bullets.
-For the record, I kept mistakenly referring to this as "Bride Wars," right up until I bought the tickets at the theater.
+For the record, I kept mistakenly referring to this as "Bride Wars," even after I bought the tickets at the theater.

 Throw in two too many false endings, and "Bride Hard" is a mess.
 Wilson and Camp were so good in the "Pitch Perfect" series, the soundtrack sometimes scores, and Chlumsky is a revelation to watch as she tries to mold her non-character into something more than a name and occasional shifty behavior, but this is one of those films tailor-made for "background" as you're playing games or texting on your phone.
 I thought for sure this was rated (PG-13), a cut here or there might have opened the film up to a wider audience since it bombed hard at the theaters.